masauer2/MASContactCalculator/README.md

 Note: These instructions are made available in `scripts/fromMAS.py`, which will read the dcd file `data/R1.dcd` and compute the distance matrix for all atoms over the 500 frame trajectory.

-## Setting up the DCD Reader
+## Step 1 - Setting up the DCD Reader
 Instantiate DCDReader object with the trajectory filename.
 Will read in header frame.<br/>
 ```
 dcd = DCDReader("trajectory.dcd")
 ```

-## Using the DCD Reader to read from file
+## Step 2 - Using the DCD Reader to read from file

 Create an array of empty **Frame** objects.
 Each **Frame** stores the atomic coordinates of the system at one timestep.
 For each frame in the trajectory, we will use the `read_DCD_Frame()` function to read the next timestep in. <br/>
 ```